Open Accessibility Menu

 Types of Grievances:

-1. General complaints: Students may address complaints with the appropriate faculty member (i.e., Clinical Coordinator and/or Program Director/Manager at any time.
+1. General complaints: Students may address complaints with the appropriate faculty member (i.e., Clinical Coordinator and/or Program Director/Manager) at any time.
 This will not invoke the grievance procedure outlined below.

-2. Academic grievance procedure: This is a formal process through which a student can appeal through his/her course instructor, the school’s administrative leadership (academic policies), or the student’s final grade in a course.
+2. Academic grievance procedure: This is a formal process through which a student can appeal through their course instructor, the school’s administrative leadership (academic policies), or the student’s final grade in a course.
 A final course grade appeal must be based on at least one of the following claims: capricious action on the part of the faculty member that affects the student’s final grade; prejudicial treatment of the student by the faculty member with respect to the application of the course syllabus, thereby affecting the student’s final grade; or a documented error in calculating the student’s final grade.
 A capricious action is defined as one made on a whim or without justifiable reasons.
 Prejudicial treatment is defined as treating the student lodging the final grade appeal differently than other students in the course with respect to the instructor’s application of the course syllabus.
-It is the intent of the School of Radiologic Technology to provide each student with a means to resolve any issue arising from the application of the school’s policies, procedures, or rules.
+It is the intent of the School of Radiologic Technology to provide each student a means to resolve any issue arising from the application of the school’s policies, procedures, or rules.

 3. Non-academic grievance procedure: This is a formal process through which a student or student group can appeal a non-academic decision made by a faculty or clinical staff member that negatively affects a student/student group’s standing with the school.
 A non-academic grievance or complaint may include disputes between a student/student group and an office of the school regarding the quality of instruction, the fairness of instructor, and/or quality/fairness of clinical education.
 A non-academic grievance or complaint may include disputes between a student/student group and an office of the school regarding the interpretation and/or application of the policies and procedures, student governance issues, student activities, and other concerns that a student might present for redress.
-A non-academic grievance may be based on one of the following claims: arbitrary and/or capricious actions by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Director/Manager; prejudicial treatment of a student by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Director/Manager; or an administrative error in the application of a policy by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Director/Manager.
+A non-academic grievance may be based on one of the following claims: arbitrary and/or capricious actions by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Manager; prejudicial treatment of a student by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Director/Manager; or an administrative error in the application of a policy by a Clinical Preceptor, Competency Evaluator, Clinical Coordinator or Program Manager.

 Grievance process: